-- 1. Use a wire-stripping tool to remove approximately 0.75 in.
-(1.9 cm) of the covering from the end of the grounding wire. - 2.
+- 1. Use a wire stripping tool to remove approximately 0.75 inch (19 mm) of the covering from the end of the grounding wire. - 2.
 Insert the stripped end of the grounding wire into the open end of the grounding lug, and use a crimping tool to crimp the lug to the wire.
 Verify that the ground wire is securely attached to the grounding lug by attempting to pull the wire out of the crimped lug. - 3.
-Remove the label covering the grounding pad on the chassis.
-Secure the grounding lug to the chassis grounding pad with two M4 screws, and tighten each screw to 11.5 to 15 in-lb (1.3 to 1.7 Nom) of torque.
+Secure the grounding lug to the chassis grounding pad with two M4 screws, and tighten each screw to 11.5 to 15 in-lb (1.3 to 1.7 N•m) of torque. - 4.
+Prepare the other end of the grounding wire and connect it to an appropriate grounding point in your site to ensure an adequate earth ground for the switch.
+If the rack is fully bonded and grounded, connect the grounding wire as explained in the documentation provided by the vendor for the rack.